IBM/Predictive-Industrial-Visual-Analysis/README.md

 curl -X POST -F "Bursted_Pipe_positive_examples=@Burst_Images.zip" -F "Corroded_Pipe_positive_examples=@Corrosion_Images.zip" -F "Damaged_Coating_positive_examples=@Damaged_Coating_Images.zip" -F "Joint_Failure_positive_examples=@Joint_Failure_Images.zip" -F "Pipe_Leak_positive_examples=@Leak_Images.zip" -F "Normal_Condition_positive_examples=@Normal_Condition.zip" -F "name=OilPipeCondition" "https://gateway-a.watsonplatform.net/visual-recognition/api/v3/classifiers?api_key={INSERT-YOUR-API-KEY-HERE}&version=2016-05-20"
 ```

-The response from above will provide you with a status on the submission and will give you a CLASSIFIER_ID.
+The response from above will provide you with a status on the submission and will give you a `CLASSIFIER_ID``.
 Please copy this for future use as well.
 After executing the above command, you can view the status of your Watson service and whether it has finished training on the images you submitted.
 You can check the status like this:

 ```
 curl -X GET "https://gateway-a.watsonplatform.net/visual-recognition/api/v3/classifiers/{INSERT-CLASSIFIER-ID-HERE}?api_key={INSERT-API-KEY-HERE}&version=2016-05-20"